-The 'basic' school curriculum includes the 'national curriculum', as well as religious education and sex and relationships education RSE.
+The 'basic' school curriculum includes the 'national curriculum', as well as religious education and relationship, health and sex education RSHE.

-The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
-It covers what subjects are taught and the standards children should reach in each subject.
+The national curriculum is a set of subjects and standards used by primary and secondary schools, so children learn the same things.
+It covers which subjects are taught and the standards children should reach in each subject at different stages of their education.